Nebukam/PCGExtendedToolkit/_sources/doc-clusters/cluster-filters/filter-node-neighbors-count.md

 layout: page
 family: ClusterFilter
 grand_parent: Clusters
-parent: Flag Nodes
+parent: Cluster Filters
-title: 🝖 Neighbors Count
+title: 🝖 Neighbors Count (Node)
-name_in_editor: "Cluster Filter : Neighbors Count"
+name_in_editor: "Cluster Filter : Neighbors Count (Node)"
 subtitle: Check a node' neighbors count
 summary: The **Neighbors Count** filter compares the number of neighbors a node has against a specified value, offering a faster alternative to writing and comparing neighbor counts as attributes.
 color: param